tom300z/ImmersiveSpellcastingVR/README.md

 todo

 ## How to use
-Magic longer feels like merely shooting a gun.
-Your physical hand position is now used as the input for spellcasting.
-Basically a better version of VRIK's "Open Hand Casting".

 ### Fire & forget / Charged spells (Fireball, Ice Spike, Fast Healing, Bound weapons)
 Close your hand to charge the spell.
 Once the haptic feedback spikes, the spell is charged.
 Aim and open your hand any time to release it.